Lootcode-Dev/lootcode/src/problems/stackspires/layered/problem.md

 ## Output

-Print the number of removal operations needed to make the blueprint valid.
+Print the number of removal operations (1 removal is the deletion of a single layer, or two letters) needed to make the blueprint valid.
 Then, print the blueprint after the removal operations.

 ```
 2